 Our research is guided and supported by LGIU members around the World.
 We want to hear from you.
 We are also seeking partners to work with us on projects, so please get in touch to find out how you can get involved.

-- Bridging networks and communities: How can local government as a set of public, democratic institutions adapt to support and engage with local communities?
+- Building stronger places: How can local government as a set of public, democratic institutions adapt to support and engage with local communities?

-- Devolution and territorial governance: What are the appropriate mechanisms for decentralisation of power, ensuring autonomy and accountability exists at the right territorial level?
+- Making devolution work: What are the appropriate mechanisms for decentralisation of power, ensuring autonomy and accountability exists at the right territorial level?

 - Evidence and expertise: What kinds of knowledge and capacities are needed for local policy change?
 How can local policy makers make evidence useful?
 And what are the challenges and opportunities of data and tech for governance?